jeffrey82221/fund_price_analysis/README.md

           (NOTE: sharp ratio = last rolling mean / total std)
 - [ ] Index Valiation:
     - [ ] 5.
 Sharp Ratio Comparison (Should Consider the length of 3 to be at least X years)
+        - [X] 5.0.
+Calculate Hit Rate and Find the earliest plausible sharp ratio & std
-        - [ ] 5.1.
+        - [-] 5.1.
 Visualize the length historgram from (3)
-        - [ ] 5.2.
+        - [-] 5.2.
 Plot the relationship of HitRate vs year.
 (Define HitRate: percentage of earning in the next week is within the range of +-1 std)
-        - [ ] 5.3.
+        - [X] 5.3.
 Find the min length of years for HitRate to be > 0.95.
 - [ ] Try to speed up the rolling mean / std calculation using GPU or simply Numpy
 - [ ] Covariance-base index calculation for funds in a company.
 Ref: https://arxiv.org/pdf/1910.14215.pdf